IOTECH-Donegal/RTK/Recipe1/readme.md

 Note that the RTK number crunching is taking place on board the UBlox ZED9P chip.
 This general approach will also work with commercial CORS services, however, these services tend to cost >€1,000/year.

 Using the output data is more of a problem.
 What if I need the NMEA strings for an instrument, or to log?
 Well you can log in U-Centre, but we really need a way to get data out.
 There are 5 interfaces on the underlying chip.
 I will not discuss SPI or I2C here, that is for another recipe.
 But we have two UARTs, which allow serial data to be transmitted and recieved.
+The XBee interface on the Ardusimple board is configured for UART2 by default.

 ### Warning
 Serial standards like RS232, RS422 and RS485 use high voltages, +/- 15VDC.
 Raspberry Pi and UBlox boards use 3.3VDC.
 If you connect them, you will fry the board.
 We can connect RPi to UBlox directly, but that is for another recipe.
 To get data out of an Ardusiple board, we can use the RS232 interface and then configure UART2 in U-Centre to output NMEA.